contractlevel/yield-v2/docs/protocol/PATHS.md

 # **Rebalance Flows**

 Rebalance migrates the protocol's position from the current active strategy to a new one.
 It only initiates when s_rebalance.state == NONE, no recovery is pending, no prior epoch is EXECUTING, and the requested strategy is not the active strategy.
-All paths complete by calling \_finalizeRebalance(), which updates activeStrategy, resets state to NONE, increments the rebalance nonce, records lastRebalanceTimestamp, and mints any management fee.
+All paths complete by calling \_finalizeRebalance(), which updates activeStrategy, resets state to NONE, increments the rebalance nonce, records lastRebalanceCompletedTimestamp, and mints any management fee.

 CRE monitors RebalanceDepositSuccess events on the receiving chain and calls completeRebalance() on Parent to finalize — except for the local-to-local path (synchronous) and the remote-Child-to-Parent success path (finalized inside Parent ccipReceive).